gsscoder/exprengine/README.md

-Expression Engine Library 1.0.4.11 Beta.
+Expression Engine Library 1.0.5.1 Beta.
 ===
 This project is a simple mathematical expression parser written in C#.
 It's the refactoring of an old project and uses an AST-evaluation algorithm.
-You can use built-in or user-defined [functions and variables](https://github.com/gsscoder/exprengine/blob/master/src/ExpressionEngine.Tests/MutableExpressionFixture.cs).
-It was written primarily for fun and and as programming exercise; anyway if you anyone find it useful, please send feature requests or issues; but please take not that *this is a work in progress*.
+You can use built-in or add your functions and variables to global scope.
+It was written primarily for fun and and as programming exercise; anyway if you anyone find it useful, please send feature requests or issues; but please take note that __this is still a work in progress__.

 News:
 ---
-  - Moving toward a new design.
+  - Heavy internal refactoring toward a new design.
-  - Sources splitted, lexer refactored.
-  - Heavy internal refactoring (with the main purpose of enhance expression type-system and open doors to non-numeric computations).
-  - AST design was enhanced toward maintenability (and for a possible public exposure to increase library uses).
-  - Added cache for immutable expressions.
-  - Created synchronized wrapper for mutable expressions.
-  - Public API should have reached its final shape.
-  - Implemented user defined functions and variables.
-  - Parser performance improved.
-  - Public API / internal types refactored (this time should be very close to first beta).
+  - Evaluation provided via both instance and static methods.

 To build:
 ---